 Workaway is a program that connects volunteer travelers to hosts worldwide, with countless opportunities to exchange a few hours of work each day for room and sometimes board.

 I’ve done it twice in Italy and Mexico.
-I have a post and a podcast about it, and I highly recommend it for travelers looking to get an authentic experience out of their travels.
+Read about my Workaway experience in Mexico and listen to my Workaway podcast episode.
+I highly recommend it for travelers looking to get an authentic experience out of their travels.

-Workaway costs $32 per year for a single person and $42 per year for two people traveling together.
-Giving the gift of a Workaway subscription is opening doors to endless opportunities across the globe.
+Workaway costs $49 per year for a single person and $59 per year for two people traveling together.
+Giving the gift of a Workaway subscription opens doors to endless opportunities across the globe.

 Click here to gift a Workaway subscription.